Area-53-Robotics/53D-High-Stakes-Notebook/entries/event-observations/identify-sugar-rush-sig-strategy.typ

   table.cell[
     = What we noticed
     - 9039H struggled to control a positive corner because they did not have a corner sweeper.
-    - When the positive corners are getting guarded, it is the other robot’s job to fight for the neutral wall stakes.
+    - When the positive corners are getting guarded, it is the other robot's job to fight for the neutral wall stakes.
     - In the last 15 seconds, teams still held onto the mobile goals to prevent the enemy team from stealing them.
   ],
 )